Electrical Controls and Safety

 Machine Wiring and Devices

-This area of inspection is to ensure that the electrical design and fabrication of the wiring and devices on the machine are of the highest quality/workmanship, and that they are in compliance with the project’s design specifications.
+This area of inspection is to ensure that the electrical design and fabrication of the wiring and devices on the machine are of the highest quality/workmanship and that they comply with the project’s design specifications.

-- All machine wiring and installation of devices is complete
+- All machine wiring and installation of devices are complete

 - All machine wiring is neat, organized, and adequately protected

 - Enclosures and devices are properly grounded (earthed)

 - All wireways, raceways, and conduits are of an approved type

 - Machine wiring does not present a hazard to operators and maintenance